brown-ccv/ccv-website-content/accounts.md

 ---
-title: Rates
+title: Accounts

-tagTitle: Rates - Center for Computation and Visualization
+tagTitle: Accounts - Center for Computation and Visualization
-tagDescription: Check rates for advanced research computing that require extra resources.
+tagDescription: Check account types for advanced research computing that require extra resources.

 date: 2020-08-05T18:04:51.000+00:00
 lead: We provide services with limited resources at no cost to all members affiliated with Brown.
-For advanced computing that requires extra resources, we charge a monthly fee.
-See below the rates for FY24.
+See below the account tiers and limits for FY24.
 ---

 # High Performance Computing Cluster (Oscar)

 > The number and size of jobs allowed on Oscar vary with both partition and type of user account.
 The following partitions are available to all Oscar users:

-* Batch   - General Purpose Computing
+- Batch - General Purpose Computing
-* GPU     - GPU Nodes
+- GPU - GPU Nodes
-* BigMem  - Large Memory Nodes
+- BigMem - Large Memory Nodes

 <div>